America must face its energy challenges now and to do so, we must fully understand why America needs a comprehensive energy policy.

 Energy and Water Development

-In the 112th Congress, I have the honor of serving as the Chairman of the Appropriations Subcommittee on Energy and Water.
-This subcommittee funds the Department of Energy (DOE), the U.S. Army Corps of Engineers, and the Bureau of Reclamation.
+I have the honor of serving as Chairman of the Appropriations Committee which funds the Department of Energy (DOE), the U.S. Army Corps of Engineers, and the Bureau of Reclamation.

-The subcommittee allocates federal money for DOE operations, including scientific research and the 16 national laboratories.
+The Energy and Water Appropriations Subcommittee provides federal money for DOE operations, including scientific research at the 16 national laboratories, including Princeton Plasma Physics Laboratory.
 These laboratories house 30,000 scientists and conduct cutting edge research.

 The Energy and Water Development Appropriations Subcommittee also has jurisdiction over the construction and maintenance operations of the U.S. Army Corps of Engineers, which is responsible for navigation, flood control, environmental protection and disaster response throughout our nation.